experiandataquality/aperture-data-studio-sdk/README.md

 #### Execute step

-This method is used to apply logic to the input source and the computed value will become the output to a specified output column.
-The example below shows the logic of appending "-processed" to the value from `MY_INPUT_COLUMN` and displayed into `MY_OUTPUT_COLUMN`
+You define how to generate the cell value of an output column here.
+The example below shows that appending "-processed" text to the value from first input column, and then displayed into `MY_OUTPUT_COLUMN`.

+Please take note that Data Studio executes the `onValue()` callback in parallel, and there is no guarantee of the execution sequences.
+When displaying the step result in the Grid UI, Data Studio only executes the `onValue()` callback of those cells that are visible to the user.

 #### StepProcessorBuilder sample code